Deepcrawl is now Lumar. Read more.

 Using this method, you might be able to identify a pattern of pages out of stock that are not being indexed, which you wouldn’t necessarily spot from the category Sitemaps.

-Run a Universal Crawl to check all the URLs in your Sitemaps and compare them to the rest of your site.
-Once the crawl has finished, you will be able to drill down to each URL (select your report and click the URL you want to analyze).
+Run the crawl to check all the URLs in your Sitemaps and compare them to the rest of your site.
+Once the crawl has finished, you will be able to drill down to each URL to see which sitemaps the page is included in:

-A Universal Crawl with a full crawl of the website will also reveal gaps in the Sitemap or internal linking structure by showing you where they don’t match: you can see which URLs are in the Sitemap but not linked, and those that are linked but not contained in your Sitemap.
+A crawl that includes a web crawl and sitemaps will also reveal gaps in the Sitemap or internal linking structure by showing you where they don’t match.
+You can see which URLs are in the Sitemap but not linked, and those that are linked but not contained in your Sitemap.

 Lumar (formerly Deepcrawl) will automatically detect your Sitemaps.
 If you need to manually identify the Sitemaps for Lumar, then the same is probably true for Google.